Conformation

 It also has shown me firsthand by contrast, the deficiencies of AKC Conformation shows.
 One of the biggest lacking value in AKC is that the judges spend a minute (or less) with actual hands-on going over the dog.
 This means that most of their evaluation is subject to visual perception.
 There are many visual games people can play to make their dog appear to look a certain way: hair color, hair spray, chalking, creative sculpting and clipping or grooming & other visual tricks.
 Supposedly AKC rules say altering your dog's appearance is wrong but judges and people not only look the other way- it is allowed and encouraged to play visual games, if you want to "win".
 I show our dogs well groomed but natural (as our standard states), I do not play those games.

 AKC has many unwritten "cultural" norms and procedures that are intimidating.
 They do not encourage conversation and generally give no feedback for their impressions or decisions.
-AKC Conformation is not warm or friendly to beginners; there is a steep learning curve.
-Their system is set up to fail in that all the dogs being shown on any given day should meet the breed's standard, yet only one will "win" with the possibility of a few others being awarded points.
+AKC Conformation has a steep learning curve and it is not warm or friendly to beginners.
+Their system is set up to fail because all the dogs being shown on any given day probably meet the breed's standard, yet only one will "win" with the possibility of a few others being awarded points.
 The system does not acknowledge the true merit for the beauty and positive traits of the entrants in meeting their breed standard.
 Also, without having the breed standard in front of the judge while judging, the system is set up for bias of memory, personal preferences and experience.
-That can lead to the comparison potential of rewarding the more extreme (positive) traits.
-Bigger and more bone does not equate to moderate but can look impressive in a lineup.
+That can lead to the comparison potential of rewarding the more extreme traits.
+Bigger and more bone does not equate to moderate (in the standard), but can look impressive in a lineup.

 CEBA- Comprehensive Entlebucher Breed Assessment